charlesread/hmls/README.md

 ### initialized

-Emitted after `hmls.init()` has completed.
+Emitted after `async hmls.init()` has completed.

 ### started

-Emitted after `hmls.start()` has completed.
+Emitted after `async hmls.start()` has completed.
 Useful for things like rigging `browser-refresh` or other things that require that all of the "initial work" has been done and the app is ready to go.

 ## Structure and Architecture